-By the late summer, Chuck Barksdale had returned to the Dells, in time for their September 5 session.
-That day they recorded "It Takes Time," "I Wanna Go Home," "When You Kiss Me," and "Movin' On."
+By the late summer, Chuck Barksdale had returned to the Dells, in time for their September 5 session, at which they recorded "It Takes Time," "I Wanna Go Home," "When You Kiss Me," and "Movin' On."

 On October 12, 1956, the Dells kicked off their first appearance at the Apollo Theater as part of the "New R&B Stars of 1956" show.
 Others on the bill were the Pearls, the Velours, the Channels, the Solitaires, the Flamingos, Ruth Mc Fadden, and Titus Turner.
 On October 13, "Oh What A Nite" was rated a Pick Of The Week and on October 20, it was a Tip in New York.
 "Oh What A Nite" finally climbed to #4 on the national R&B charts, although it never made the Pop charts at all.
 Unfortunately, the Dells would not have another national hit until 1965.